-Both manual and automated processing is governed by the data protection rules.
+Both manual and automated processing are governed by the data protection rules.

-With such a broad definition, it is clear that most of our day-to-day activities fall within the data protection rules and we must make sure that any personal data we process complies with them.
+With such a broad definition, most of our day-to-day activities fall within the data protection rules and we must make sure that any personal data we process complies with them.